ngreenstein/RWITData/Readme.md

 - Import sessions data from RWIT Online CSV files (either adding to or replacing the existing database)
 - Import sessions data from SQLite files created by RWITData (either adding to or replacing the existing database)
-- Export sessions data for all terms as SQLite files
+- Export sessions data for all terms or selected terms as SQLite files

 The recommended workflow for the app in its current state is: